Ethiopia Clean Water Project

 The project provides safe drinking water to communities.
 Each year, an estimated 12,487,733 litres of clean water are provided to project beneficiaries.

-SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems and halt biodiversity loss
+SDG 15: Protect, restore and promote sustainable use of terrestrial ec

 The result